Top of page logo

 4.3/5

-At 6 x 5 x 5 inches and 230 grams, the D4i Novo is also the first dive computer on this list that’s as compact and lightweight as a watch, meaning you can wear it all day long; knowing that you look damn good!
+At 6 x 5 x 5 inches and 230 grams, the D4i Novo is the cheapest dive computer on our list that’s as compact as a watch, meaning you can wear it all day long; knowing you look damn good!

-It’s sleek and comfortable to wear, with a silicone strap that is more flexible and comfortable than cheaper models.
+It’s sleek and comfortable to wear, with a silicone strap that is both flexible and comfortable.
+There four button user-interface is both simple to use and intuitive.

-It has a whopping dive log memory of 140 hours, which is substantially more than most other dive computer models on the market.
-It would be nice to see an integrated digital compass to but you can’t have everything at only mid-price!
+The dive log is an impressive 140 hours long.
+It would be nice to see an integrated digital compass – but you can’t have everything at only mid-price!

 PROS: